Gavincraft1/GavAI/PRIVACY.md

 </ul>

 <p>
-SkyAI does not transmit data to external cloud AI providers unless explicitly configured by the host operator.
+GavAI does not transmit data to external cloud AI providers unless explicitly configured by the host operator.
 </p>